sawano/java-commons/README.md

 [HystrixBadRequestException](http://netflix.github.io/Hystrix/javadoc/com/netflix/hystrix/exception/HystrixBadRequestException.html).

 ####Java version compatibility
-The binaries available at Maven central is compiled with Java 6 to provide maximum bytecode compatibility.
+The binaries available at Maven central for all 1.x versions are compiled with Java 6 to provide maximum bytecode compatibility.

 ####Are the validation utilities reliable?
 Yes, the code is a fork of the Apache commons lib with essentially no changes in validation logic except for addition of new functionality.
 Once could even say that these utilities provides even